Emotional Flooding

 • clear, non-judgmental, non-blaming communication

 We are emotional beings.
 Accordingly, we will react to life.
 Sometimes events will overwhelm our resources and we will flood with emotion.
-However, by building avenues of escape, surrounding ourselves with others that can assist down regulate emotion in those critical moments, we can survive the occasional set backs and thrive.
+However, by building avenues of escape, surrounding ourselves with others that can assist down regulate emotion in those critical moments, we can survive the occasional setbacks and thrive.
+As we continue to explore the depths of our emotional landscapes, let us remember that the ability to manage emotional flooding is not just a skill but a form of self-empowerment that enhances our resilience and enriches our lives.

 References: